 - Employment in government, industry and education, including The Institute for Genome Research (TIGR) and the National Park Service

-Anna Bistline ’16 will attended Sidney Kimmel Medical College at Thomas Jefferson University.
+Anna Bistline ’16 will attend Sidney Kimmel Medical College at Thomas Jefferson University.

 Danielle Boothe ’15 graduated from a Master of Public Health degree program at Washington University in St. Louis, Missouri.

 Jeff Brabec ’18 is pursuing a doctorate in neuroscience at the University of Vermont.

 Mitchell Dunklebarger ’14 is currently enrolled in the National Institutes of Health Intramural Research Training Award post-baccalaureate program at the National Cancer Institute.

 Alyssa Grube ’14 participated in a Fulbright program in Chile where she studied the biodegradation of fracking fluids.

 Aaron Kulig ’17 is enrolled at the Temple University School of Medicine.

 Allison Lutz ’15 is currently enrolled in a master of biology program at Georgia Southern University.